openvinotoolkit/openvino/docs/ops/condition/Select_1.md

   * **Description**: specifies rules used for auto-broadcasting of input tensors.
   * **Range of values**:
-    * *none* - no auto-broadcasting is allowed, all input shapes must match,
+    * *none* - no auto-broadcasting is allowed, all input shapes must match
-    * *numpy* - numpy broadcasting rules, description is available in [Broadcast Rules For Elementwise Operations](../broadcast_rules.md),
+    * *numpy* - numpy broadcasting rules, description is available in [Broadcast Rules For Elementwise Operations](../broadcast_rules.md)
-    * *pdpd* - PaddlePaddle-style implicit broadcasting, description is available in [Broadcast Rules For Elementwise Operations](../broadcast_rules.md).
+    * *pdpd* - PaddlePaddle-style implicit broadcasting, description is available in [Broadcast Rules For Elementwise Operations](../broadcast_rules.md)
   * **Type**: `string`
   * **Default value**: "numpy"
   * **Required**: *no*